xhon-pelushi/Signature-app/README.md

 Open http://localhost:3000 and you’ll be redirected to /setup.
 Provide organization and SMTP details to enable sending emails and mark the app initialized.

+See also: docs/SETUP.md for the Admin Setup guide.

 1. Clone the repository: